Randomly Compiled Quantum Simulation with Exponentially Reduced Circuit Depths: Robust Richardson Extrapolation

 where $h_K(s)$ is a function that only has terms of order $O(s^K)$ and above.
 If we wish to do a Richardson extrapolation procedure, we need to choose a set of points which we evaluate to construct our estimator.
 We choose the points $\{s/y_j\}_{j=1}^m$, which when plugged into the series gives

 Suppose we now wish to construct an estimator

 and we wish to choose values of $y_j$ such that the estimator is robust to errors in the calculation of $f_A$.
+In particular, for an arbitrary choice of values $\{y_j\}_{j=1}^m$, small errors in the calculated value $f_A(y_j)$ can ``blow up'' to ruin the final estimator.
 We see that for a generic power series, the solution to find the coefficients $b_j$ such that all terms up to $O(s^m)$ are cancelled off, is given by the Vandermonde matrix equation

 For convenience, we have not automatically set the coefficient $\alpha_1=0$ as is implied by the form of the series in \cref{Eq:Function_Series}.
 If we choose a relabelling $y_j=k_j^2,$ then the problem reduces to that studied in Ref.~\cite{low2019well} which will allow us to simply import the solution studied there.
 In particular, we see that the $b_j$ coefficients are given by